zhaoxuejun92/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Assistant Professor in Business Information System and Operation Management, UNC Charlotte
+role: Assistant Professor in Business Information System and Operation Management

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Purdue University
+  - name: UNC Charlotte
     url:

 # Short bio (displayed in user profile at end of posts)